risafletcher/OSU-CS161/notes/chapter10/chapter10.md

 `&` - The address operator

+- Be careful not to confuse the use of '&' for passing by reference with its use as the "address of" operator.
+They are two separate things.
+When you see it on the right hand of an assignment, or as an argument in a function call, it means "address of".
+When you see it in the parameter list of a function, it means that you're passing by reference.

 **pointer** - the address of a memory location.

 Each byte of memory has a unique address.
 A variable’s address is the address of the first byte allocated to that variable.